tldr-pages/tldr/pages/linux/legit.md

 > Complementary command-line interface for Git.
 > More information: <https://frostming.github.io/legit>.

-- Switch to branch.
-Stash and restore unstaged changes:
+- Switch to a specified branch, stashing and restoring unstaged changes:

 `git switch <branch>`